SkylineCommunications/dataminer-docs-connectors/connector/doc/ScheduAll_Manager.md

 This page contains **Communication Configuration** parameters for both the **Web Service** and the **Interop Services**, where it is possible to **enable** or **disable** the referred services.
 Moreover, this page also includes the **Task Configuration,** which allows the user to define the validation of the **Work Orders** content as well as the the data used to launch the configured **Automation Script** when new or modified **Work Orders** are retrieved.

+### Configuration Subpage - Ignored DataMiner Resource Pools
+This page allows to configure which Resource Pools from DataMiner that should be ignored upon Work Order creation.

 ### Configuration Subpage - Task Automation Script

 This page contains the configuration of the **Automation Script** defined in the **Task Automation Script Name** under the **Configuration** page, where it is possible to specify the following settings: